MarkYuan4ta2/mosaic/README.md

 # mosaic
-A simple chrome Plug-in which enables you to add a mosaic block on any webpage you visit.
+A simple chrome Plug-in which enables you to add a mosaic block on any web pages you visit.